 All the video game adaptations we did and didn’t need

-Showtime announced this week it is converting the video game Halo into a live-action, ten-episode show, with Rise of the Planet of the Apes director Robert Wyatt on board along with Kyle Killen as showrunner.
-With this news, we thought we’d take a look at other video games that have tekken the leap (did you see what we did there?) from video game to film or TV screen, as well as some that have not yet tekken the leap.
-(Again, did you see?)
+Showtime announced last year it would convert the video game Halo into a live-action, ten-episode TV show, with Rise of the Planet of the Apes director Robert Wyatt on board along with Kyle Killen as showrunner.
+We thought we’d take a look at other video games that have tekken the leap (See what we did there?) from video game to film or TV screen, as well as some that have not yet tekken the leap.
+(See what we did there again?)

 With a pretty solid 2.4 out of 10 on Rotten Tomatoes, you’ve almost got to watch it out of curiosity.
 But don’t.
 It’s a stupid film made purely to cash in on fans of the video game.
 If they cared, they’d make something that would at least get 3 out of 10, surely.